 If you prefer to exercise alone, you can also track your activity and set yourself challenges.

-Talk with your GP if you haven't exercised for a long time, or if you're worried about the effects of exercise on your health.
+Talk with your GP if you haven't exercised for a long time.
+You can also talk to them if you're worried about the effects of exercise on your health.
 Your GP can help you decide what type of activity will suit you, especially if you are taking any medication.